Ata-ul-Haye Nasir, Al Hakam

 While addressing the British government’s officers, Huzoorra said that they had a huge responsibility, and God Almighty had given them an amanat – duty – which they needed to fulfil in the best manner.

-Huzoorra continued:
+Huzoorra said:

 While advising the people of India, Hazrat Musleh-e-Maudra stated:

-Huzoorra said that this report was not that bad as depicted in the print media, and after reading it closely, one finds that there were many good aspects and bad ones too.
+Huzoorra said that undoubtedly during the Round Table Conference, the Simon Commission’s report would get the most importance, and the same report would influence the views of the representatives.
+This report was not that bad as depicted in the print media, and after reading it closely, one finds that there were many good aspects and bad ones too.

 Huzoorra addressed a point in the Simon Commission’s report which said that a Western-style constitution or the concept of responsible government couldn’t be implemented in India.
 Huzoorra stated that it was true that India couldn’t completely copy the English constitution, but it could form a new system in light of that constitution as per its needs.